-As we approach the Christmas season, hospitality and catering workers will start to cast their minds to their working schedule over peak season.
+As we approach the Christmas season, catering and hospitality temporary work employees will start to cast their minds to their working schedule over peak season.
 Are you prepared to dedicate your time to the company you are currently with or are there signs that you would like to spend peak with a different organisation?

-From flexible work patterns to thinking about the future of your career, temp work can offer you many benefits, and that’s why I get an increase in candidates applying for temp work at this time of year.
+From flexible work patterns to thinking about the future of your career, hospitality temporary work can offer you many benefits, and that’s why I get an increase in candidates applying for hospitality temporary work at this time of year.

 Whether you are currently employed in a temporary position or not, and would like to take advantage of this type of work over the Christmas period, this article should help you to understand how to benefit from temporary hospitality work over the coming months.